 M25 reopens after lorry accident

-Traffic was flowing normally on the motorway after the section between junctions seven and eight in Surrey was fully opened to traffic around 9pm.
+The section between junctions seven and eight in Surrey was opened to traffic at around 9pm yesterday.

 A large stretch of the road was closed after a smash on Friday, when a lorry travelling on the anti-clockwise carriageway suffered a burst tyre around 4.15pm, causing the driver to lose control.